Sakibapon/Audio-Recognizer/README.md

 You must have heard about Shazam, this application is kind a mimic of it.

-Technology : Spring Boot, REST API, Spring MVC, JacoMP3 libraries, Java Core.
+Technology : Spring Boot, REST API, Spring MVC, JacoMP3 libraries, Java Core